TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 Examination

 After the course week, you will develop and submit a paper based on the course readings and exercises.
-This might be the paper/draft chapter/draft article you started on during the course week.
+This might be the draft chapter/article you started on during the course week.
 The paper must be accepted for you to pass the course.

 Paper length: 4000-5000 words.

-All participants will receive a short comment on the course paper from the course leaders within three weeks of submission.
+All participants will receive a short comment on the course paper from the course leaders within three weeks of submission if it is submitted within the deadline.

 Language of examination